 - 'Kind' refers to private car, utility vehicle, scooter etc

-- Be careful with 'hp', which is not the horsepower of the vehicle, but the 'puissance fiscal' as stated on your registration document, line P6.
+- Be careful with 'fiscal power', which is not the horsepower of the vehicle, but the 'puissance fiscal' as stated on your registration document, line P6.

 - There is no need to enter the country code of your telephone number.

 If you have a query or a problem with the process there is a telephone number you can ring during working hours - 0892882300 - but it is at a premium rate so be careful how you use it as the costs can quickly mount up.
 To ensure you get English language speaking support state you are ringing as a French-Property.com referral.

 The service is only available to those who have an address in France, to take receipt of delivery of the registration document.